-The class teacher actively supports the educational needs of SEND pupils by identifying need and monitoring their progress in collaboration with the SEND Coordinator.
-Through close collaboration, they engage in planning to address specific needs and maintain regular communication with the SEND Coordinator to stay informed about progress and challenges.
+The class teacher actively supports the educational needs of SEND pupils by identifying need and monitoring their progress in collaboration with the SENDCO.
+Through close collaboration, they engage in planning to address specific needs and maintain regular communication with the SENDCO to stay informed about progress and challenges.
 The class teacher plays a pivotal role in creating awareness of unique SEND needs among school colleagues and ensures equal access to the curriculum through tailored learning experiences.
-They meticulously document Individual Education Plan (IEP) targets and strategies for SEND pupils, actively participating in professional development to enhance teaching practices.
+They meticulously document Individual Education Plan (IEP) targets and strategies for SEND pupils, actively participating in professional development to enhance teaching and learning.